How We are Handling Pandemic Challenges

 The well-being of our clients and our employees is our highest priority.
 Our headquarters management, sales and marketing staff are located in 4,000 sq. ft. with a lot of room between all of our offices and work stations.
 We all take and record our temperatures immediately upon arrival, and wear masks and observe social distancing when communicating with one another if not on a Team or Zoom call.
 We observe very strict adherence to CDC and other guidelines (masks, temperatures, cleaning hands and surfaces on a constant basis).
-All of our resort destination partners in Florida are open, and Offshore Sailing School is cautiously conducting on-water instruction at these locations.
+All of our resort destination partners in Florida are open, and Offshore Sailing School is safely conducting on-water instruction at these locations.
+Terms and Conditions signed with your course or activity deposit or full payment outline our cancellation policies.
+We stand by our cancellation policies, no exceptions will be made.
+Please purchase Travel Insurance for your protection (see below for some suggested companies).
 We are pleased to announce that Offshore Sailing School has qualified to receive the RESTART SWFL Seal of Confidence.
 Please view our safety pledge here.
-More information on this can be found below.

 Offshore Sailing School’s Transfer and Rescheduling Policy